The People’s Republic of China offers 15 full scholarships each year for short‑term internships, or university studies leading to a diploma.

 - The formulaire de confirmation (confirmation form) (PDF 220 Kb).

-- You must submit an English version of the following documents in your application package.
-A notarized copy in English or Chinese must be attached to any document submitted in French.
+- You must also submit an English version of the documents that make up your application package: A certified copy in English or Chinese must be attached to any document submitted in French.

-- The scholarship application form provided by the Chinese government (available in the online registration section of the China Scholarship Council website.
+- The scholarship application form provided by the Chinese government .
 When creating your online account, please indicate “Type A” as the program category and “1244” as the agency number.